-Although Maurice Duruflé’s Requiem is mostly consoling rather than confronting, there were nevertheless some magnificent fortississimo moments – the Domine Jesu Christe and Libera me sections especially – when the 400 voices of Sydney Philharmonia Choirs, the large orchestra and David Drury pulling out the stops of the Opera House organ pinned the audience back in their seats.
+Although Maurice Duruflé’s Requiem is mostly consoling rather than confronting, there are nevertheless some magnificent fortississimo moments – the Domine Jesu Christe and Libera me sections especially – when the 400 voices of Sydney Philharmonia Choirs, the large orchestra and David Drury pulling out the stops of the Opera House organ pin the audience back in their seats.

 Duruflé’s Requiem & Poulenc’s Gloria (Sydney Philharmonia Choirs).
 Photo © Keith Saunders